OrdinarySoftwareDev/escposrs-playground/README.md

-Some observations for this aliexpress printer:
+Some observations for my AliExpress 58mm printer:

 **It works with the xp58.ppd driver as well as ESC/POS** **It shows up as "gxmc micro-printer "**